-The AIC is the projected value of the item or service.52 If optional or supplemental benefits are involved, but not employer-sponsored benefits limited to employer
+The AIC is the projected value of the item or service.
+If optional or supplemental benefits are involved, but not employer-sponsored benefits limited to employer group members, use the projected value of those benefits to determine whether the AIC is met.

-50 42 C.F.R. §§ 405.1006(d)(1), 422.600(b).
+&lt;sup>50 42 C.F.R. §§ 405.1006(d)(1), 422.600(b).
 See also Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, § 70.2.

-52 Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, § 70.2.
+&lt;sup>52 Parts C & D Enrollee Grievances, Organization/Coverage Determinations, and Appeals Guidance, § 70.2.